openshift/assisted-service/docs/enhancements/image-service-cloud-authentication.md

 The new authentication mechanism will be a JWT signed by the assisted service using a randomly generated key stored with the infraEnv.
-The JWT will include an `exp` claim as defined in RFC7519.
+The JWT will include an `exp` claim as defined in RFC7519 and a `sub` claim containing the infraEnv ID.
 A token will be included as a parameter in the image download URL and assisted service authentication will pass if the token in the URL is not expired and validates using the key in the infraEnv record.

 Managing the signed URL and key will require a few API changes.
 The REST API will no longer return a `download_url` as a part of an infraEnv as the token in the URL could